JuliaBooks/TectonicRedirect/README.md

 # TectonicRedirect

-Redirect for the Tectonic archive.org URL
+Redirect for the Tectonic TeXLive assets.